 The foreign exchange rate risk for SFS is in general limited to a total of SEK 5 M, with risk calculated as the effect on earnings of a 5 percentage point shift in exchange rates.
-A higher risk level is permitted if it is within the total foreign exchange rate risk limit for the Skanska Group, which is SEK 50 M. As of December 31, 2019 foreign exchange rate risk accounted for SEK 0.1 M (8.1) of transaction exposure for SFS and SEK 15 M (29) for the Skanska Group.
+A higher risk level is permitted if it is within the total foreign exchange rate risk limit for the Skanska Group, which is SEK 50 M. As of December 31, 2020 foreign exchange rate risk accounted for SEK 0.1 M (0.1) of transaction exposure for SFS and SEK 4 M (15) for the Skanska Group.

 SFS hedges foreign currency flows by matching critical factors such as nominal amount, currency and due date.
 By this means a qualitative evaluation of the efficiency of the relationship is made.
 The efficiency of a hedge is evaluated when the hedging relationship is entered into and on an ongoing basis.
 SFS uses hedge accounting for hedging of contracted future EUR and USD flows relating to long-term borrowing.
-The hedged contracted flows amount to EUR 4 M and USD 10 M. In addition, interest income from group companies in the US has been hedged in the amount of USD 4 M. The hedges meet effectiveness criteria, which means that unrealized gains or losses are recognized under other comprehensive income.
-As of the closing day the hedge reserve amounted to SEK 10 (9) M.
+The hedged contracted flows amount to EUR 3 M and USD 17 M.

+The hedges meet effectiveness criteria, which means that unrealized gains or losses are recognized under other comprehensive income As of the closing day the hedge reserve amounted to SEK -4 (10) M.